-All Metropolitan member agencies benefit from the SWP system and its supplies, which can be distributed to all member agencies.
+All Metropolitan member agencies benefit from the SWP system and its supplies, which-when available--can be distributed to all member agencies.
+As described above, the 2020-2022 drought led Metropolitan's board to recommit itself to equitable water supply reliability and to direct staff to identify and pursue solutions to prevent a reoccurrence.
 Metropolitan's member agencies distribute that water to parcels as retail water providers or as wholesale water providers to retail agencies.
 In this way, the SWP water that Metropolitan delivers to its member agencies contributes to water available to existing and future end users throughout Metropolitan's service area.
-The cost of the net capital payments for the SWP less the portion covered by property taxes in fiscal year 2022/23 is \$60.7 million, as shown in Table 1.
+The cost of the net capital payments for the SWP less the portion covered by property taxes in fiscal year 2023/24 is \$92.6 million, as shown in Table 1.
 Real property throughout Metropolitan's service area benefits from the availability of the SWP facilities and its integration into Metropolitan's system and therefore all such costs may be attributed to such parcels.
-However, Metropolitan's Standby Charge collects only \$44.0 million of the total \$312.9 million system costs, representing 14% of the total system costs.
+However, Metropolitan's Standby Charge collects only \$44.0 million of the total \$352.9 million system costs, representing 12% of the total system costs.